-"LT" type tires have some additional information than those of "P" type tires; these differences are described below:
+"LT" type tires have some additional information beyond those of "P" type tires; these differences are described below:

-- 1. LT: Indicates a tire, designated by the Tire and Rim Association (T&RA), that is intended for service on light trucks.

-- 2. Load Range/Load Inflation Limits: Indicates the tires load-carrying capabilities and its inflation limits.

-- 3. Maximum Load Dual kg (lbs.)

-at kPa (psi) cold: Indicates the

-maximum load and tire pressure

-when the tire is used as a dual; a

-dual is defined as when four tires are put on the rear axle (a total of six

-or more tires on the vehicle).

-- 4. Maximum Load Single kg (lbs.) at kPa (psi) cold: Indicates the maximum load and tire pressure when the tire is used as a single; a single is defined as when two tires (total) are put on the rear axle.
+- 1. LT: Indicates a tire, designated by the Tire and Rim Association (T&RA), that is intended for service on light trucks. - 2.
+Load Range/Load Inflation Limits: Indicates the tire's load-carrying capabilities and its inflation limits. - 3.
+Maximum Load Dual lbs. (kg) at psi (kPa) cold: Indicates the maximum load and tire pressure when the tire is used as a dual; defined as four tires on the rear axle (a total of six or more tires on the vehicle). - 4.
+Maximum Load Single lbs. (kg) at psi (kPa) cold: Indicates the maximum load and tire pressure when the tire is used as a single; defined as two tires (total) on the rear axle.